REDi

 - Because this course is not taught at a 101 level, the ideal participant will have at least 2-4 years of experience in real estate or a related industry.

-- Exceptions to these guidelines may be considered for applicants that demonstrate an applicable community role, high level of motivation, and a higher level of real estate knowledge and experience through their personal essay and recommendation letters.
-Please contact us ([email protected]) to discuss whether REDi is the right fit for you.
+- Exceptions to these guidelines may be considered for applicants who demonstrate an applicable community role, a high level of motivation, and a higher level of real estate knowledge and experience through their personal essays and recommendation letters.
+Please contact us ([email protected]) to discuss whether REDI is the right fit for you.

 Application Requirements: